 These nifty new features that CSS is missing include the use of variables, which are sets of values that are simple to store and reuse.
 For example, Sass preprocessor variables can be used to set specific hexadecimal colours, avoiding the need to go back and find the right code every time you want to specify the colour of something.

 Mixins is another Sass preprocessor feature that helps developers reuse blocks of code throughout a site – essentially creating a template for complex CSS coding.
 Other features of Sass that help to organise code include loops, nesting, inheritances, and partials.
-These all help to make your CSS code cleaner and more manageable, as well as reducing redundant code.
+These all help to make your CSS code cleaner and more manageable, as well as reduce redundant code.

 Sass for web designers